ViharaJ/MERN-Stack/README.md

 # MERN-Stack
-Currently working on Read ME
+Currently working on Read ME and combining relevant files